A Kenyan Journey

 So sitting in the sun gives me a good feeling of summer and warmth, but when the sun has gone, I catch a bad cold without even realising at first.
 Learning here: Always take a jacket with you.

 And almost all Kenyans we speak to agree that the climate became unpredictable due to the climate crisis.
+Previously unknown floods and droughts and shifts in seasons add to the difficulties most Kenyans face actually.

 A Call for Action